This is a true story of a man who brought a decisive victory in a fleet battle using an amazing psychic power in the Russo-Japanese War.

 This battle broke Russian naval dominance in East Asia, and is said to have been a contributing factor in subsequent uprisings in the Russian Navy (1905 uprisings in Vladivostok and the Battleship Potemkin uprising), contributing to the Russian Revolution of 1905.

-The battle effectively ended the Russo-Japanese War in Japan's favour.
+The battle effectively ended the Russo-Japanese War in Japan's favor.

 However, the Russian subsidiary naval base at Vladivostok remained largely undamaged.